-A student enrolling in a program that requires a MDHS background check will not have his/her aid submitted until the student is determined to be eligible either through a MDHS blue clearance letter or set aside letter.
-This process may delay a student's funding until the background check process is complete.
+A student enrolling in a program that requires a MDHS background check will not have his/her aid submitted until

-A student who receives a MDHS yellow letter may attend class for one quarter while the MNDHS finalizes its decision.
+A student who receives a MDHS yellow letter may attend class for one quarter while the MDHS finalizes its decision.
 If the MDHS has not finalized its decision by the end of the student's first quarter of enrollment, the student will be withdrawn from the College and not allowed to continue into a second quarter.
 If the MDHS finalizes its decision with a blue clearance letter after the withdrawal, the student will be eligible for re-entry/re-enrollment for the next subsequent start date.